jhftss/POC/README.md

 # POC

-Collection of POC &amp; Exploit for the vulnerabilities I discovered
+A collection of POC &amp; Exploit for the vulnerabilities I discovered.

+**For research purposes only!**